Daniele Polencic

 2. The Service's targetPort should match the containerPort of the Pod.

 3. The Service port can be any number.
-Multiple Services can use the same port because they have different IP addresses assigned.
+Multiple Services can use the same port because different IP addresses are assigned.

 The following diagram summarises how to connect the ports: